JonathanDeleff/cannabuis/README.md

 - Add customers to sales so we can properly update database
 - Add employee info to sales
 - Add delete functionality for employees
-- Implement add employees
+- Implement add employees (jon)
-- Implement Search functionality for employees
+- Implement Search functionality for employees (ethan)
+- Create tiles for displaying products (jon)

 Notes: